PikaArc/quartz-vault-repo/content/The Ionic Talk/2-World/Guilds and Groups/Vizin Family.md

 ## History

-The history of the Vizin family is intertwined with the annals of the Seelie Fey Court, with ancestors revered for their contributions to preserving the [[Feywilds]] natural beauty and defending it against threats from darker forces.
+The history of the Vizin family is intertwined with the annals of the Seelie Fey Court, with ancestors revered for their contributions to preserving the [[Feywilds|Feywilds]] natural beauty and defending it against threats from darker forces.
 Each generation of Vizins has upheld this legacy with pride, leaving a lasting imprint on the fabric of Fey society.

 ## Rumors & Legends

 Whispers among Fey circles speak of ancestral legends surrounding the Vizin family, with tales of heroic deeds and mythical encounters weaving a tapestry of intrigue and wonder.
-Some rumors suggest hidden chambers within their estate containing ancient relics of immense power, while others speak of secret alliances forged with elemental spirits to safeguard the [[Feywilds]] borders.
+Some rumors suggest hidden chambers within their estate containing ancient relics of immense power, while others speak of secret alliances forged with elemental spirits to safeguard the [[Feywilds|Feywilds]] borders.